esafarian/ArmMorph/README.md

 # ArmMorph
 logistic regression model using pandas and scikitlearn.

 Small linguistics course project, purpose of this was to train a model to detect the verb form paradigms present in Eastern Armenian, for purposes of language learning.
+Idea was to examine morphological processes that may happen to the infinitve tense of the verb and examine the sorts of patterns that appear.

+A fully trained model that detects these verbs accurately would help in learning the Armenian language as it could both:

+1) Educate on the linguistic properties of the language overall
+2) Showcase typical patterns (which can reflect on other linguistic features besides verb morphology)

+This is an elementary approach that likely needs heavy revision before it can be used practically.

 # Data Sources:
 Universal Dependencies: https://github.com/UniversalDependencies/UD_Armenian-ArmTDP